asynchronous collaboration

 Reading time: about 17 min

 Meeting fatigue is hitting organizations hard.
-The shift to remote work took away the ad-hoc collaboration and watercooler chats so many were accustomed to, prompting more meetings as workers attempted to adjust.
-Since 2020, the amount of meetings workers attend has increased by 13.5% with 70% of those meetings keeping people from focusing and completing their tasks.
+The shift to remote work took away the ad-hoc collaboration and watercooler chats so many were accustomed to, prompting more meetings as managers attempted to adjust.
+Asana’s State of Work Innovation report found that since 2019, the time workers spend in unproductive meetings has doubled—to five hours per week.
+What’s more, Microsoft data shows that 30% of meetings now span multiple time zones, with meetings starting after 8 p.m. increasing 16% year over year.

 Don’t be discouraged, though.
 Collaboration without meetings is possible.
 In fact, this type of collaboration, called asynchronous collaboration, can be far more effective than an endless string of meetings if approached strategically—that is, with the right mix of techniques and tools.